Detection of relativistic fermions in Weyl semimetal TaAs by magnetostriction measurements: Discussion

-The quantitative results presented in Fig.~\ref{fig4} clearly demonstrates the essential redistribution of the charge carriers between the bands of the holes and the W1 electrons.
-In this context, it is worth noting that such a redistribution generally leads to a nonzero longitudinal magnetoresistance of a semimetal if the quasiparticles in its different bands have dissimilar mobilities.
-Even in the case of the trivial charge carriers when the chiral anomaly is absent, this magnetoresistance can be negative.
-Indeed, if with increasing $H$, the trivial electrons of a lower mobility are transferred to another band with higher mobility, the longitudinal conductivity of this material increases (see, e.g. Fig.~S10 in Supplemental Material to Ref.~\cite{juraszek}).
-In the case of TaAs, our study reveals that for $H$ parallel to the $c$ axis, both the absolute value $|n_h(H)|$ of the negative hole density $n_h$ and the density of the W1 electrons $n_{W1}$ increase in high magnetic fields (Fig. \ref{fig4}, inset).
-In this situation, one may expect that the longitudinal conductivity along this axis should increase above about $H=8$\,T for any relation between mobilities of the electrons and holes.
-Interestingly, the negative magnetoresistance was really observed in TaAs for $E\parallel$\,$H\parallel$\,$c$ at $7.5$ T $<H< 25$ T in careful measurements using focused-ion-beam lithography to eliminate experimental artifacts due to the current-jetting effect \cite{Ramshaw}.
+The field-induced shift of the chemical potential presented in Fig.~\ref{fig4} clearly demonstrates the essential redistribution of the charge carriers between the bands of the holes and the W1 electrons.
+Although we found above that this effect can be of minor significance for the magnetostriction of TaAs, it can be relevant to understanding some other field-dependent properties of Weyl-semimetal-candidate materials.
+In particular, the charge-carrier redistribution leads to a nonzero longitudinal magnetoresistance of a semimetal if the quasiparticles in its different bands have dissimilar mobilities, and this magnetoresistance can be negative even for trivial charge carriers.
+Indeed, if with increasing $B$, the trivial electrons of a lower mobility are transferred to another band with higher mobility, the longitudinal conductivity of this material increases (see, e.g. Fig.\,S10 in Supplemental Material to Ref.~\cite{juraszek}).
+Therefore, the redistribution should be considered before giving any arguments in favor of the chiral anomaly in strong magnetic fields.
+In the case of TaAs, our study reveals that for $B\parallel c$, i.e., the most promising configuration for the chiral anomaly \cite{Ramshaw}, both the absolute value $|n_h(B)|$ of the negative hole density and the density of the W1 electrons increase in high magnetic fields (Fig. \ref{fig4}, inset).
+In this situation, one may expect that the longitudinal conductivity along the [001] axis will increase above about 8\,T for any relation between mobilities of the electrons and holes.
+Interestingly, the negative longitudinal magnetoresistance for $B\parallel c$ was really observed in TaAs at 7.5\,T $<$\,$B$\,$<$\,25\,T in careful measurements that used the focused-ion-beam lithography to eliminate experimental artifacts due to electrical current inhomogeneities \cite{Ramshaw}.

-As for future work, it would be interesting to study in more detail the $a$-axis magnetostriction in magnetic fields near the $c$ axis and to find more precisely the $H$-dependence of this quantity at $H\!\parallel$\,$c$.
-In absence of the experimental information on $H_{1,W2}$, such measurements could enable one to determine unambiguously this parameter characterizing the W2 electrons in TaAs.
-An interesting issue to explore is also the $c$-axis magnetostriction in the low magnetic fields for samples larger than ours.
-In this case, this magnetostriction should be well described by the dependence $c_bH^2$, and the knowledge of the factor $c_b$ will give a possibility to determine the parameter $H_{1,W2}$ even without a direct measurement of this quantity.